 3.3 Abbreviations

-For the purposes of the present document, the abbreviations given in ETSI GR ENI 004 [i.1], ETSI GS ENI 005 [i.2], ETSI GR ENI 008 [i.3].
+For the purposes of the present document, the following abbreviations apply:

 4 Introduction of AI models centralized management and sharing

 With the continuous accumulation of data and the development of technology，there are many different types of AI models in the AI system.
 After model training is completed, continuous optimization and update may be required centralized management can realize model iteration and optimization more easily.
 After the centralized management of the AI model, it can be quickly invoked and applied when needed, improve the utilization rate of the model, but also improve the interpretability and maintainability of the model, and enhance the reliability and stability of the model.
 Therefore, the centralized management of AI models is very necessary.